Timor-Leste at the 2012 Summer Olympics: Athletics

-Augusto Ramos Soares represented East Timor at the London Games as the nation's only male track runner.
+Augusto Ramos Soares represented Timor-Leste at the London Games as the nation's only male track runner.
 He had not competed at any Olympic games.
 The men's marathon took place on August 12, with Soares competing against 109 athletes.
 The East Timorese athlete finished the competition in 2:45:09 and placed 84th out of the 85 finishing competitors, displacing Tsepo Ramonene of Lesotho (2:55:54) but falling behind Juan Carlos Cardona of Colombia (2:40:13).
 In comparison, the gold medalist Stephen Kiprotich of Uganda finished in 2:08:01.